 Periodontitis can almost always be cured.
 Dedicated preventive routines, along with supplementation and necessary lifestyle changes can allow your body to rid itself of the infection.
 Depending on how advanced the condition is, you may need professional treatment ranging from maintenance visits to surgical therapies.
 In extremely advanced stages of the disease it may be impossible, requiring extraction of the teeth to rid the body of the chronic infection.

 Can Periodontitis Be Reversed?

 In some cases, yes.
-Unfortunately, the more the advanced the periodontitis is, the less likely it is to reverse it.
+Unfortunately, the more the advanced the periodontitis is, the less likely you are to reverse it.
 You can however stop the disease process from progressing further in most cases with professional care and dedicated home routines.
 It is easier to reverse periodontitis when symptoms are in the beginning stages.

 Is Periodontitis Contagious?

 Yes.
 Periodontitis can be spread between close family members such as husband and wife or parent to child.
 (8) This is due to the bacteria passing between people through saliva, making it even more important for you to treat the condition.

 I don’t have bleeding or swollen gums.
 Could I still have periodontitis?